ropensci/biomartr/README.md

 Using a comparative approach these genomes provide us with new insights on how biological information is encoded on the molecular level and how this information changes over evolutionary time.

 The first step, however, of any genome based study is to retrieve genomes from databases.
-To automate this retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
+To automate the retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
 The major aim of `biomartr` is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.

 In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, CDS, GFF (annotation), genome assembly quality, and metagenome project data.
 Furthermore, an interface to the [BioMart](http://www.biomart.org/) database allows users to retrieve functional annotation for genomic loci.